tc39/notes/meetings/2017-07/jul-25.md

 IS: I think I understand the problem, and Ecma will look into solutions that are acceptable.
 I will report in the next meeting.

-LBR: Would appreciate legal feedback, e.g. from Brian Terlson.
+LEO: Would appreciate legal feedback, e.g. from Brian Terlson.

 IS: Please write down your proposal and Ecma will review it.

-LBR: Please reach out to me by this weekend if you're interested in being involved.
+LEO: Please reach out to me by this weekend if you're interested in being involved.

 ### 8.ii Using Frontmatter tags that matter

-LBR: https://github.com/tc39/test262/blob/master/features.txt defines features that can be used to filter or group tests.
+LEO: https://github.com/tc39/test262/blob/master/features.txt defines features that can be used to filter or group tests.

 MM: Is this for semantic purposes, or just organization?

-LBR: Organization, and also to avoid running tests you expect to fail, and to skip unrelated tests.
+LEO: Organization, and also to avoid running tests you expect to fail, and to skip unrelated tests.

-LBR: Bocoup is looking for more contributors to Test262!
+LEO: Bocoup is looking for more contributors to Test262!

 KG: I'm working with projects like Babel (and other projects that parse/process ECMAScript) to integrate Test262.

-LBR: Would love to have a compatibility table that ensures features are fully implemented, not just that the API seems to exist (e.g. typeof Map === "function").
+LEO: Would love to have a compatibility table that ensures features are fully implemented, not just that the API seems to exist (e.g. typeof Map === "function").

 AWB: When Test262 was started, the original understanding was there wouldn't be any comparison of engines/browsers.

-LBR: The compatibility table is being done by Bocoup.
+LEO: The compatibility table is being done by Bocoup.
 We don't intend to only compare, but provide a good compatibility perspective as WPT does.

 MM: Feelings may have changed, since more browsers pass many more of the tests now.